NgocChauNguyen-CPP/MessageDialogDemo/README.md

 # MessageDialogDemo
-Display a dialog that tells the user that disk space is low , using Java Swing.
+Display a dialog that tells the user that disk space is low , using Java Swing (personal practice).